ANNUAL DISCLOSURE OF CRIME STATISTICS

 If an emergency incident requires the notification of the larger community, the information will be sent through the internet and local media sources.

-The American Academy of Art will test the emergency response and evacuation procedures annually.
+The American Academy of Art College will test the emergency response and evacuation procedures annually.
 This test will be documented as part of the campus security report.

 CAMPUS POLICE AUTHORITY AND JURISDICTION